Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onNumberTyped(...)

-Called when a player types a number whilst hovering over this [Object](object.md).
+Called when a player types a number whilst hovering over the script-owner Object.

-If you wish to prevent the default behavior (e.g. drawing a card, if this object were a deck) then you may return `true` to indicate you've handled the event yourself.
+If you wish to prevent the default behavior (e.g. drawing a card, if the script-owner Object is a deck) then you may return `true` to indicate you've handled the event yourself.

 !!!info "onNumberTyped(player_color, number)"
 	* [<span class="tag str"></span>](types.md) **player_color**: [Player Color](player/colors.md) of the player that typed the number.